 COVID-19 is a disease caused by SARS-CoV-2, a new kind of coronavirus.
-Currently, there isn’t enough research to know if COVID-19 affects people living with HIV differently than people who are not living with HIV.

 Keep up to date on your influenza and pneumococcal vaccinations.

-It’s especially important to prevent other respiratory infections while COVID-19 is going around.
+Getting vaccinated against the flu and pneumococcal pneumonia is especially important to prevent other respiratory infections while COVID-19 is going around.